martin02/hello-world/README.md

 # hello-world
-Testing the createion of a repository
+Testing the creation of a repository

 This is a test readme file.
-In this instance, it servees no real purpose.
+In this instance, it serves no real purpose.